Why is feedback important? 10 benefits in the workplace

 Benefits of giving feedback

-Here are the benefits of giving feedback in a professional setting:
+Here are the benefits of giving feedback at work:

 1. Enhanced communication

-By giving feedback, you’re communicating with your coworkers.
+When you give feedback, you are communicating with your coworkers.
 It lets them know:

 - How they can improve their performance